Help and support

 Government Emergency Alerts | Help & Support | O2

 We don’t like to think about the worst happening, but in the event of an emergency – it’s important we’re able to respond quickly and safely.

-Emergency Alerts is a new service from the UK government that will be trialled this summer, before being rolled out across the UK.
+Emergency Alerts is a new service from the UK government that was successfully trialled in the summer of 2021, before being rolled out across the UK.

 If there is danger to life nearby, your phone or tablet will receive an alert with advice about how to stay safe.

 • the emergency services

 • government departments, agencies and public bodies that deal with emergencies

 Your phone or tablet will vibrate and make a loud siren-like sound, even if it’s set on silent.

 The alert will include a warning, details about the affected area and advice on what to do.